v-Arma/a3g-framework-modules/daytime-param/README.md

-# AGM Bleedout Parameter
+# Daytime Parameter
-Adds a parameter to change the AGM bleedout time during role select.
+Adds a parameter to change the time of day during role select.